apuunDTU/ECHO-Lab---test4/README.md

 To add a new event to the website:

 1. Open `Events/events.json`
-2. Add your event information following this simple format:
+2. Add your event information following this simple format and upload a picture in the image folder and paste the name where it says "image":
    ```json
    {
      "id": 3,